jamestattersall/Proton2Mssql/readme.md

 The data copied into SQL is held in Entity, Attribute, Value (EAV) format.
 The attributes are the Proton Items, defining the fields (name, data type, display format etc.).
 The entities are the individual patients, staff, locations, GPs etc. When the data is displayed in a 2-dimensional grid, the attrubute names are the column headers and the values are the contents of the grid cells.
 The rows of the grid could be dates for time-related data (e.g. a table if laboratory results for a selected patient) or could represent individial entities (e.g. patient identifiers in a report listing information on a range of patients).

 The individual values are stored in datatype-specific value tables (ValueNumbers, ValueTexts, ValueDates etc.).
-The value tables have indexed id fields (entityId, attributeId, Seq) and the data type-specific value field.
-The Seq field is the 1-based row ordinal for time-related data.
-This is required to complete the unique primary key for the value table and to maintain the correct order of rows as in the Proton database.

 The metadata consists of information to define the tables, views, menues etc.